Quick Pork and Peanut Stir-Fry is an intensely flavored dish with a sweet-ish sauce, crunchy peanuts and aromatic scallions.

 I rarely make pork of any kind, so I turned to my vast collection of cookbooks.
 I don’t often cook from cookbooks, but when I do it’s because I need to make something that will most likely work.
-Since I am relatively inexperienced with pork, this stir-fry recipe allowed me to experiment with a new way of making chops … and it turned out great.
+Since I am relatively inexperienced with pork, this pork and peanut stir-fry recipe from the All You: Eat Well, Save Big Cookbook by the editors of All You magazine allowed me to experiment with a new way of making chops … and it turned out great.
 I will definitely use this cooking method again (and this recipe too).

-Making this Quick Pork and Peanut Stir-Fry was so easy.
-I traded out chicken broth for vegetable stock that I had in the fridge.
+In making it, I did make a few trades and I traded out the chicken broth for vegetable stock that I had in the fridge.
 I also used a low-sodium soy sauce and halved the amount of ginger in the recipe.
 The result was an intensely flavored dish that everyone polished off fast.
-I loved the sweet-ish sauce with the crunch of the peanuts and onioniness of the scallions (aka green onions).
+I loved the sweet-ish sauce with the crunch of the peanuts and aromatic scallions (aka green onions).

 What’s your favorite stir-fry?

 - 1 tbsp seasoned rice vinegar

 - 1 1- inch piece of fresh ginger, peeled and grated